danielkari95/nhl-game-prediction/README.md

 # The better team always wins - or does it?
-A study to understand how random chance affects the outcome ofan ice hockey game

 This analysis is for my master's thesis.